Celtic Frost: Formation and first recordings (1984–1987)

 Way back in 1984 and 85, when Martin Eric Ain and I recorded Celtic Frost's first two albums Morbid Tales and To Mega Therion, Hellhammer stayed with us almost like a curse.
 Even though Hellhammer was the very reason we had reconsidered our goals and conceived the Frost, HH's remnants kept being significant obstacles in our path.
 Many people viewed Frost as simply a renamed version of the same band.
 The lack of musical quality in HH made it almost impossible for us to get an unbiased reaction for Frost.
 To make a long story short, it nearly destroyed all our work and dreams.

 By May 1984, Hellhammer had disbanded.
-Fischer and Ain, initially along with drummer Isaac Darso and later with session drummer Stephen Priestly, regrouped as Celtic Frost.
-Their 1984 debut EP, Morbid Tales, was well received in the underground metal scene, and the band embarked on its first tour, through Germany and Austria.
+Fischer and Ain, initially with drummer Isaac Darso and later with session drummer Stephen Priestly, regrouped as Celtic Frost.
+Their 1984 debut EP, Morbid Tales, was well received in the underground metal scene, and the band toured Germany and Austria.
 This was followed by the EP Emperor's Return.
-Both of these early releases have since been packaged together and are available on a single CD.
+Both of these early releases have been packaged together and are available on a single CD.

-The next of Celtic Frost's influential recordings was 1985's To Mega Therion, which did not feature Ain on bass, but instead used stand-in bassist Dominic Steiner.
+The next Celtic Frost recording was 1985's To Mega Therion, which did not feature Ain on bass, but instead used stand-in bassist Dominic Steiner.
 The cover artwork is a painting by H.R.
-Giger entitled Satan I, which Giger gifted to the band after corresponding with Fischer through the mail.
-The album was a major influence on the emerging genres of death metal and black metal.
-Ain rejoined the band after the album was recorded.
+Giger entitled Satan I, which Giger gifted to the band after corresponding with Fischer.
+The album influenced the emerging genres of death metal Ain rejoined the band after the album was recorded.